ankittyagi87/banana_ml_utility_deepRL/Report.md

 ## Results

-The uniform and prioritised experience replay Deep Q agents were each trained once using the default parameters.
+The uniform and prioritised experience replay of different Deep Q agents were trained using the above hyperparameters.
 The network was trained for a total of 800 episodes.
 The scores of each agent choosen are shown below.

 ![](results/Scores_of_different_agents.png)